timberland-sig/rh-linux-poc/README.md

 ## Build all Timberland-sig artifacts

-Run `./setup.sh -m build` - This script clones all of the timberland-sig repositories, builds all needed artifiacts and rpms, and installs them in your personal copr repo.
+Run `./setup.sh -m build fedora-37` - This script clones all of the timberland-sig repositories, builds all needed artifiacts and rpms, and installs them in your personal copr repo.
 It then to creates a bootable iso image with the [lorax](https://weldr.io/lorax/lorax.html) uility.
 Artifacts and rpms are